A journey is not about finding new landscapes but about having new eyes

 Question: Does this mean we should never travel or seek new experiences?

 Answer: Not at all!
 Travel and new experiences are fantastic catalysts.
 The point is that they are a means to an end—the end being the shift in perspective.
-You can have the “new eyes” without ever leaving your hometown, and you can travel the world and come back with the same old mindset.
+You can have the new eyes without ever leaving your hometown, and you can travel the world and come back with the same old mindset.

 Question: How is this different from just “positive thinking”?

 Answer: Great question.
-Positive thinking can sometimes feel forced—like slapping a happy face on a bad situation.
-“New eyes” is deeper.
+Positive thinking can sometimes feel forced, like slapping a happy face on a bad situation.
+New eyes is deeper.
 It’s about a fundamental reinterpretation.
 It’s not denying the reality of the landscape; it’s about finding new meaning and depth within it.

 Question: Can you really learn to have “new eyes”?

-Answer: Absolutely.
+Answer: Yes.
 It’s a practice.
 Mindfulness, curiosity, asking different questions (“What is this teaching me?” instead of “Why is this happening to me?”), and consciously seeking out diverse viewpoints all train this ability.
 It’s a muscle you can strengthen.

 Comments